 Apply no later than of the year prior

 By applying early, you will have time to complete any outstanding requirements.
 Schedule an appointment to meet with your advisor and complete the application for graduation.
 Your advisor will conduct a review of the curriculum with you at the time of application.
 The Registrar's office will review your curriculum information prior to late registration of the term you are planning to graduate in order to determine any outstanding requirements.

-Undergraduates (Associates or Bachelor) are charged $30.
-Graduate students (Masters or Specialist) are charged $50.
-Payment in the form of cash, check, money order, or credit card will be accepted through the Cashier's window ((229) 931-2049) or the Student Account office.
+Undergraduates (Bachelor) are charged $35.
+Graduate students (Masters or Specialist) are charged $35.
+Payment in the form of cash, check, money order, or credit card will be accepted through the Students Accounts Office @ (229-931-2013).
 Students will be billed for the Graduation fee if they do not pay at the time of application.
 Students earning a certificate will have a $15 graduation fee.

 You must fill out the Reapplication for Graduation portion of the Application for Graduation form.
 This form can be printed off of RAIN or completed at the Registrar's Office.
 You should reapply as soon as you learn about your delayed graduation date.

 No. There is no charge as long as you re-apply before the midterm date of the semester you have previously applied for.
 However, after the midterm date a late re-application fee of $10.00 is required.

 Throughout the semester in which you have applied for graduation, you will receive notices regarding graduation information.
 These letters will confirm dates, times, attire, and location of graduation.

 After completing the application for graduation, you will review a graduation check sheet with your advisor.
 This check sheet will list the classes and requirements you have remaining.